2005 World Champion

 The Englishman has since gone on to become one of 11 players to have completed the career ‘triple crown’ with victories at the UK Championship (2008) and Masters (2015).

-He is one of only seven players to have compiled five or more maximum breaks during the course of his career and in 2014 became the first player to compile three 147s during a single calendar year.
+He is one of only six players to have compiled eight or more maximum breaks during the course of his career and in 2014 became the first player to compile three 147s during a single calendar year.

 In 2023, he joined Ronnie O’Sullivan and Neil Robertson as only the third player to have won all three Players Series tournaments (World Grand Prix, Players Championship and Tour Championship) during the course of their careers.